diempi/docs/docs/src/experimental/ao-resolver.md

 ## Installation

+### From Blueprint

+From inside aos, simply type `.load-blueprint arns-resolver` to load the ArNS resolver into your aos process.

+### From Source

+To get access to the latest development version, you can install directly from the source code.

 The ArNS-resolver is a single file within the [ao-pilot](https://github.com/ar-io/ao-pilot/tree/main) Github repository from ar.io.
 The specific file is located [here](https://github.com/ar-io/ao-pilot/blob/main/src/arns-resolver.lua).

 You can install the ao-pilot repo on your computer with